 - Soft, flexible exterior.

-- Takes two hours to shut off automatically.
+- It takes two hours to shut off automatically.

-The pain and soreness can sometimes make its way to the neck and shoulders, especially if your belly is big.
+Pain and soreness can sometimes make their way to your neck and shoulders, especially if your belly is big.

 - Has a button to keep it in place.

 - Offers 2.2 pounds of light weighted pressure.

 - It’s awkward to use on other areas of the body.